Carbon Dioxide Laser Treatment for Abnormal Cervical Cell Changes

 - Destroy (vaporize) abnormal cervical tissue that can be seen through a magnifying viewing tool (colposcope).

 - Remove abnormal tissue high in the cervical canal that can't be seen through the colposcope.
-The CO2 laser can be used to do a cone biopsy.
+The CO2 laser can be used to do an excisional biopsy.

-Laser vaporization takes 10 to 15 minutes.
+Laser treatment takes about 15 to 30 minutes.
 The abnormal tissue is destroyed or removed, leaving normal tissue intact.

 What To Expect

-Most people can return to normal activity within 2 to 3 days after surgery.
+Most people can return to normal activity within a week.
 Recovery time will depend on how much was done during the procedure.
-A watery vaginal discharge may occur for about 2 to 3 weeks.

 Why It Is Done